Submit a Review & Earn an Amazon Gift Card

 Soulika et al (2000) Inhibition of heparin/protamine complex-induced complement activation by compstatin in baboons.
 Clin.Immunol.
 96 212 PMID: 10964539

 If you know of a relevant reference for Compstatin, please let us know.

-Keywords: Compstatin, supplier, C3-binding, protein, inhibits, inhibitors, complement, activation, Convertase, Complement, Complement, Tocris Bioscience
+Keywords: Compstatin, Compstatin supplier, C3-binding, protein, inhibits, inhibitors, complement, activation, Convertase, Complement, 2585, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for Compstatin include:

 Sharma et al (2021) Epithelial phenotype restoring drugs suppress macular degeneration phenotypes in an iPSC model.
 Nat Commun 12 7293 PMID: 34911940